-Ger van Elk first exhibited his work when based in Los Angeles in the early 1960s.
+Ger van Elk is a Dutch artist who first exhibited his work when based in Los Angeles in the early 1960s.
 In 1968, with his fellow countrymen Marinus Boezem and Jan Dibbets, he took part in ‘Junge Kunst aus Holland’ (‘Recent Art from Holland’), curated by Harald Szeemann for the Kunsthalle Bern prior to ‘When Attitudes Become Form’, and in the international festival ‘Arte Povera + Azioni Povere’ in Amalfi, Italy.
 For ‘Op Losse Schroeven’ van Elk replaced the brickwork of the pavement outside the Stedelijk Museum in Amsterdam with glazed tiles (Luxurious Streetcorner, 1969).
 Inside the museum he hung a canvas curtain up the middle of the main staircase (Apparatus Scalas Dividens, or Apparatus to Divide Stairs, 1968), and in the cafeteria he installed Hanging Wall (1968), which restricted eye contact between those seated at a table.
 For ‘When Attitudes Become Form’ he removed a square metre from the ground outside the kunsthalle, which he replaced with a photograph of the same square metre shot before it was removed.

 Steven ten Thije: Could you tell us about the years preceding ‘Op Losse Schroeven’ and the atmosphere in the Amsterdam art world at that time?